ccwaterkloof/prayer/index.md

 ## Mission prayer

-As Ramadan starts this week we pray for [Muslims](/prayer/notes/muslims.html).
+As Ramadan continues we pray for [North Africa](/prayer/notes/north-africa.html).

-If you missed it, we last prayed for [India](/prayer/notes/india.html).
+If you missed it, we last prayed for [Muslims](/prayer/notes/muslims.html).

 ## Prayer App